DARMA-tasking/vt/docs/md/active-messenger.md

 present), and then using `MPI_Isend` to asynchronously transfer the bytes to the destination node.
 On the receive side, the active messenger is always probing for an incoming message and begins a transfer when it discovers one.
 The \vt
-\subpage{scheduler} polls the active messenger to make progress on any incoming messages.
+\subpage scheduler polls the active messenger to make progress on any incoming messages.

 \section am-simple-example Sending a message